NUKES IN KY?

 We've been here before.

-Construction problems, including holes in containment-building walls, and cost overruns prevented Public Service Indiana (PSI, now Duke Energy), the investor-owned utility building it, from raising enough money to finish via Wall St.
+Construction problems, including holes in containment-building walls, and cost overruns prevented Public Service Indiana (PSI, now Duke Energy), the investor-owned utility building it, from raising more money to finish via Wall St.

-PSI thrice tried to get Indiana law changed so it could force ratepayers to pay for construction costs via their monthly electric bills before they might ever receive any power from it.
+PSI thrice tried to get Indiana law changed so it could force ratepayers to pay those costs via their electric bills before they might ever receive power from it.
 We citizens thrice convinced Indiana's governor and lawmakers not to approve.
 Learn more in videographer Nick Hess', Dangerous at Any Price.

 We thought then that we were finished with nukes.
 The Paddlewheel Alliance disbanded and donated its remaining funds to LCAN to promote solar power.